cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 ## BDD Fundamentals - Day 1 and 2

-We involve the whole team (BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).
+This training is suitable for the whole team (BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).

-In this module we give an in-depth introduction to BDD, which is the process that Cucumber supports.
-There is no automation on these day; the focus is on analysis and collaboration techniques.
+In this two-day module we give an in-depth introduction to BDD, which is the process that Cucumber supports.
+There is no automation on these days; the focus is on analysis and collaboration techniques.

 We’ll teach you Example Mapping - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
 This exposes misunderstandings early and will help you write better executable specifications and automated tests later.